Louvki/MacStartupSound/README.md

 Inspired by [MacMonium](https://github.com/yatinj30/MacMonium) MacStartupSound is a macOS menu bar app that detects a MacBook lid opening gesture and plays a sound of your choice.

+## How to run

+Compile the project using XCode and then run the app.
+You can add the app to your "Login items" so it starts up when you boot your mac.

 ## Features